logo

 Knitcast - can't stand a moment without knitting content?
 Download the latest podcast; perfect for those occasions when you can't get a seat on the bus or train.

-Knitting Curmudgeon - dry, wry wit and honest reflections enrich this blog.
+Knitting Curmudgeon - dry, wry wit.
 The Curmudgeon's not afraid to be nasty, or honest (which are often the same thing).

 Mind of Winter - knit blogger with some skimpy free patterns.
 You know I like skimpy.